-The National Weather Service (NWS), Taunton office, has issued a Flood Watch for the Portsmouth area due to heavy rain starting Monday afternoon.
+The National Weather Service has issued a Flash Flood Warning until 7:30 p.m.
+Friday for the Portsmouth area.

-More than a foot of snow was predicted to fall Saturday into Sunday in Portsmouth.
+A total of 12 to 18 inches of snow was predicted to fall Thursday from winter storm Niko.
 How much snow fell in Portsmouth?
 Find out here.

 Look to the sky tonight, Friday, Feb.
 10, for a triple show: a comet, full moon, and lunar eclipse, according to NBC News.